kijin/pinboard-api/README.md

   - _required_ **$bookmark** : a `PinboardBookmark` object, or a URL.

 **Returns :** `true` on success and `false` on failure.
 Call `get_last_status()` to read the error message in case of a failure.

+Note that it may be more intuitive to use `PinboardBookmark->delete()` instead.
+See below for more information on using this alternative syntax.

 PinboardAPI->get_dates()